w3f/polkadot-wiki/docs/learn-staking.md

 ### 3. Staking Rewards Distribution

 To explain how rewards are paid to validators and nominators, we need to consider **validator pools**, where a validator pool consists of an elected validator together with the nominators backing it.
-(Note: if a nominator n with stake s backs several elected validators, say k, the NPoS election mechanism will split its stakes into pieces s_1, s_2, …, s_k, so that it backs validator i with stake s_i.
-In that case, nominator n will be rewarded the same as if there were k nominators in different pools, each backing a single validator i with stake s_i).
+(Note: if a nominator `n` with stake `s` backs several elected validators, say `k`, the NPoS election mechanism will split its stakes into pieces `s_1`, `s_2`, …, `s_k`, so that it backs validator `i` with stake `s_i`.
+In that case, nominator `n` will be rewarded the same as if there were `k` nominators in different pools, each backing a single validator `i` with stake `s_i`).
 For each validator pool, we keep a list of nominators with the associated stakes.

 The general rule for rewards across validator pools is that two validator pools get paid the **same amount of DOTs** for equal work, i.e. they are NOT paid proportional to the stakes in each pool.
-Within a validator pool, a (configurable) part of the reward goes to pay the validator’s commission fees, and the remainder is paid **pro-rata** (i.e. proportional to stake) to the nominators and validator.
+Within a validator pool, a (configurable) part of the reward goes to pay the validator's commission fees, and the remainder is paid **pro-rata** (i.e. proportional to stake) to the nominators and validator.
 Notice in particular that the validator is rewarded twice: once as commission fees for validating, and once for nominating itself with stake.

 To estimate the inflation rate and how many DOTs you can get each month as a nominator or validator, you can use this [Excel sheet](https://docs.google.com/spreadsheets/d/1-9Hc3kZ23EhZC3X6feRUKSTv6gj4xR7cvUbJD2zUEZk/edit?usp=sharing) as a reference and play around with it by changing some parameters (e.g. validator pools, total supply, commission fees, etc.) to have a better estimate.
 Even though it may not be entirely accurate since staking participation is changing dynamically, it works well as an indicator.